randy3k/SendTextPlus/README.md

 - `$file_basename`, the file name without extension
 - `$file_extension`, the file extension
 - `$project_path`, the active folder, if not found, use the directory of current file
+- `$selection`, the text selected, or the word under cursor

 ```json
     {